charleswang234/Smart-TODO-List/README.md

 # My TODO List

-TO-DO List is web app that autocategorize user's task into different categories using an embeded Wolfram API.
+TO-DO List is web app that autocategorize user's task into different categories using an embedded Wolfram API.
 This app uses JQuery, EJS, CSS, SASS and AJAX in the front-end and Node, SQL, Express in the back-end.

 ## Final Product